nobalmohan/jekyll-now/about.md

 Hello,

 I am Nobal.
-A Web developer based out of Bangalore, India.
-I quit my corporate job and offer Front-end Consulting service for startups and individuals.
+An angular and react app developer based out of Bangalore, India.
 I have a master degree in Computer Science and over 6 years of Web Development experience with corporates and startups.

+I am specialised in Angular and React app development.
+I have built enterprise scale single page applications.
 Check out my [LinkedIn](https://www.linkedin.com/in/nobal-mohan-b2262316/) for details.

-### My expertise includes
+### My Front-end skills,
+* Angular and React app development
+* Mobile app using React Native
+* Performance optimisation
 * RWD: Responsive Web Design
-* Building mobile apps using web technologies (React Native and Phonegap)
 * Wordpress Development
-* SPA: Single Page Application
 * SEO: Search Engine Optimization and
-* Third party API integration and bug fixing.
+* HTML5, CSS3, Javascript ( ES6 )
+* Task automation: Gulp and Webpack

 If not in Bangalore, I am out with my backpack travelling.
 Check out my [blog](http://nobal.in/blog/) for travel stories.